aws-quickstart/cdk-eks-blueprints/docs/addons/gmaestro.md

 The namespace where gMaestro will be installed. `default` namespace is used as default.

-#### `grafanaMetricsSecretName: string`

-The secret name from the Prerequisite section 3.ii.

-#### `grafanaLogsSecretName: string`

-The secret name from the Prerequisite section 3.iii.

 ## Security issue

 1. The implementation requires access to the AWS Secrets Manager at build time to retrieve secret values.
-2. The secret values will be stored as plain text in the resulting CloudFormation stack, meaning that any user with access to view CloudFormation stack can gain access to these secrets.
+2. The secret value will be stored as plain text in the resulting CloudFormation stack, meaning that any user with access to view CloudFormation stack can gain access to this secret.

-Note: These secrets are specific to gMaestro and don't affect customer account beyond the scope of the gMaestro add-on.
+Note: This secret is specific to gMaestro and don't affect customer account beyond the scope of the gMaestro add-on.

-This issue will be mitigated and updated in the following weeks.
 ## Support

 If you have questions about Gmaestro, catch us [on Slack](https://granulatecommunity.slack.com/archives/C03RK0HN2TU)!